chaohuifeng/chaohuifeng.github.io/publications.markdown

 ### Papers in Preparation

-#### Earthquake-Landslide Cascade Analysis: A Case Study of Xianshuihe Fault Zone
+#### Reconstructing Historical Strong Earthquake Intensity Fields of the Xianshuihe Fault Zone Based on the Stochastic Finite-Fault Method
 **Status**: 🔄 In Preparation
-**Focus**: Multi-hazard risk assessment framework development
+**Focus**: Methodology for stochastic finite-fault reconstructions of historical intensity fields

 ---